 At Harmony Animal Hospital, we strive to keep your pets happy and healthy!
-Whenever possible we will offer solutions and treatments that limit the use of medications.
-However, prescription medications are, at times, necessary for the successful prevention and treatment of many health issues, as well as being life-enhancing and life-saving for your pet.
+Whenever possible, we will offer solutions and treatments that limit the use of medications.
+However, prescription medications are sometimes necessary for the successful prevention and treatment of many health issues, as well as being life-enhancing and life-saving for your pet.

 Harmony Animal Hospital offers two convenient ways to obtain pet meds and preventatives when needed.
 Prescriptions can be filled in the hospital for immediate dispensing, and we offer an online pet pharmacy where medications can be shipped directly to your home.

 Our in-hospital pet pharmacy has a large selection of commonly prescribed medications.
 However, should your pet need a prescription medication we do not routinely carry, we can easily special order this for you.
 We will notify you as soon as it arrives, which is usually within 1-5 business days.